SyedMuhammadHunain/revisio/README.md

 ### Assessment Management
 - Create tests with specific categories (DSA, OOP, PF)
-- Random question selection from question bank
+- Random question selection from the question bank
+- Questions are stored in the Database and can be added

 ### Test Taking Environment
 - Countdown timer